 As your mini-pond matures, all the pond creatures you’ve attracted will help keep the water clear.
 You may need to top the pond up in hot weather – try to use rainwater from a water butt.

-- And now see what arrives!
+- Be patient and observant as different creatures discover your pond and choose to make it their home.
 Don't be tempted to bring in buckets of pond life from elsewhere.
 Pond creatures are great at finding ponds themselves.
 Toads tend to like larger ponds, but there is every chance a frog or newt will find your mini-pond, especially if you provide little patches of cover next to a pond, and maybe add a frog and toad abode nearby.
-After a while, your pond should slowly become a home to a host of amazing pond creatures.
+After a while, your pond should slowly become home to a host of amazing pond creatures.
 Why not take another step towards your Wild Challenge and try pond dipping?

 - Don't forget to tell us when you have completed the activity!
 When you mark the activity as complete, you will be asked to upload a photo, drawing or painting to help earn your award.